Kanika151/Bank-Credit-Card-Analysis---Python-Project/README.md

 ## Project Overview

 This project involves analyzing a bank credit card dataset to gain insights into customer behavior, financial performance, and the impact of various factors on key metrics.
-The analysis includes visualizations created using Python, `pandas`, and `matplotlib`.
+The analysis includes visualizations created using Python, `pandas`,`matplotlib`, 'seaborn'.

 ## Dataset Description